Robust Intrinsic and Extrinsic Calibration of RGB-D Cameras: Undistortion Map Estimation

+Actually, no plane extraction is performed, the assumption that the RGB camera and the depth sensor are facing the same wall is exploited to sort the point clouds.
+That is, the checkerboard corners provided in input are used.

-The undistortion map is created iteratively: at each step only one point cloud is analyzed.
-At step $k$, for example, the $k^\mathrm{th}$ cloud in the sorted list, $\TF{\map{C}_{s_k}}{}{D}$, is undistorted using the \emph{current} estimation of $\U$ (\alglines{5-9}).
-Then, the coordinates $\mathbb{I}_{s_k} = \{(u,v)^\T_{s_k,1}, (u,v)^\T_{s_k,2},\dots,(u,v)^\T_{s_k,n_{s_k}}\}$ of the $n_{s_k}$ points that lie to the main plane are extracted from the undistorted cloud $\TF{\widehat{\map{C}}_{s_k}}{}{D}$ and used to fit a plane $\TF{\pi_{s_k}}{}{D}$ to the initial cloud $\TF{\map{C}_{s_k}}{}{D}$ (\alglines{10-11}, see also \sectref{sec:undistortion_map_wall_points_selection}).
+The undistortion map is created iteratively: at each step only one point cloud is analyzed (\alglines{4}).
+At step $k$, the $k^\mathrm{th}$ cloud is undistorted using the \emph{current} estimation of $\U$ (\alglines{5-9}).
+The coordinates $\mathbb{I}_{s_k} = \{(u,v)^\T_{s_k,1}, (u,v)^\T_{s_k,2},\dots,(u,v)^\T_{s_k,n_{s_k}}\}$ of the $n_{s_k}$ points that lie to the main plane are extracted from the undistorted cloud (\alglines{11}) as described in \sectref{sec:undistortion_map_wall_points_selection}, A plane $\TF{\pi_{s_k}}{}{D}$ is then fitted to the initial cloud $\TF{\map{C}_{s_k}}{}{D}$ (\alglines{12}) by using \textit{only} the points selected in \alglines{11}.
 Actually, to increase stability, instead of fitting a plane to the whole original point cloud, only the pixels within a defined ray from the plane center are used, as reported in \cite{DiCicco2015}.
-Finally (\algline{12}), the estimated plane $\TF{\pi_{s_k}}{}{D}$ is used to compute the undistortion map $\U$.
+Finally, the estimated plane $\TF{\pi_{s_k}}{}{D}$ is used to update the undistortion map $\U$ (\algline{13}) as described in \sectref{sec:undistortion_map_update}.
 The procedure ends as soon as the last cloud in the list has been processed.